This Way Ahead

 This Way Ahead We believe in the power of a first job

-In 2007, we launched This Way Ahead, our life skills and paid store internship program, to help youth between the ages of 16 and 24 who are from low-income communities land their first job.
-Because our Old Navy, Gap and Banana Republic employees mentor the program participants, This Way Ahead also builds our retail employees’ leadership and management skills.
+In 2007, we launched This Way Ahead, our life skills and job readiness program, to help youth between the ages of 16 and 24 who are from low-income communities land their first job.
+Because our Old Navy, Gap Banana Republic, and Athleta employees mentor the program participants, This Way Ahead also builds our retail employees’ leadership and management skills.
 We’ve also integrated the program into our recruitment strategy to help Gap Inc. stores build a valuable talent pipeline of future employees.

 5% of new entry-level store hires will be graduates of This Way Ahead by 2025

-Through This Way Ahead, we have re-envisioned our retail stores as a rich training ground, where our employees can share what they have learned about career planning and help participants explore careers that will ignite their passion.
-Each This Way Ahead participant receives two months of in-person and online job training and coaching.
+Through This Way Ahead, we have re-envisioned our retail stores and distribution centers as a rich training ground, where our employees can share what they have learned about career planning and help participants explore careers that will ignite their passion.
+Before joining the store or Distribution Center teams, each This Way Ahead participant receives in-person and online job training and coaching.
 During this time, they learn the skills they need to get and keep a job—from decision-making and goal-setting, to how to make presentations and resolve conflicts.
-After the training program, youth are eligible to apply for paid internships at our stores.

 Part of what makes our program successful is our emphasis on partnerships and the power of human connections.
 We work closely with local nonprofit organizations that help recruit and train participants, and we rely on store employee volunteers to lead workshops and mentor participants.

 This Way Ahead has had a significant impact to date, and we have set our sights high for the future.
-Through early 2017, more than 2,800 young people have participated in This Way Ahead across 15 cities in the U.S., U.K. and Canada.
+By the end of 2017, more than 3,800 young people have participated in This Way Ahead across 15 cities in the U.S., U.K. and Canada.
 In 2015, we announced a bold goal to hire 5% of our new entry-level store employees from This Way Ahead by 2025.

 To reach that goal, we expect 10,000 youth to participate in This Way Ahead by 2020.
-Already, we are on our way to achieving this goal: In 2016, we doubled the number of cities and tripled the number of interns who are part of This Way Ahead, and in 2017 we added two additional cities and doubled the number of interns again.
+Already, we are on our way to achieving this goal: In 2016, we doubled the number of cities and tripled the number of participants who are part of This Way Ahead, and in 2017 we added two additional cities and doubled the number of participants again.
+2018 marks the biggest year for program expansion: through a partnership with the Boys and Girls Clubs of America, This Way Ahead will be offered in 22 additional cities in the U.S. and by 2020, will be in 60 total cities through the partnership.
+Additionally, we’re expanding our footprint in the U.K. from three to eleven cities, piloting in select Athleta stores, piloting in select Gap and Banana Republic stores in Japan, and piloting in select Distribution Centers.
+These additional efforts allow us to operate This Way Ahead year-round.

 This Way Ahead Benefits Us All